ShimaBeiranvand/sentiment_analysis_of_tweets/README.md

 The dataset used in this project is downloaded from the NLTK (Natural Language Toolkit) corpus.
 It consists of a collection of tweets, each labeled with a sentiment score (positive or negative).

 Methodology:
 The data is preprocessed in various ways and then it is converted into numerical features.
-This is done using techniques such as tokenization, stopword removal, and vectorization.
-The preprocessed data is then fed into multiple models such as Logistic Regression , Naive Bayes and SVM, which are trained to classify the tweets as either positive or negative.
+This is done using techniques such as tokenization, stopword removal, vectorization and many other preprocessing steps.
+The preprocessed data is then fed into multiple models such as Logistic Regression , Naive Bayes , SVM and BERT, which are trained to classify the tweets as either positive or negative.

 Result:
-The results from the logistic regression model and the support vector machine (SVM) classifier indicate a high accuracy of 94% in classifying the provided data.
+The results from the logistic regression model and the support vector machine (SVM) classifier indicate a high accuracy of 99% in classifying the provided data.

 Requirements:
 The following Python libraries are required to run this project: